What’s Crypto Derivatives?

 - Options: A financial contract in which a buyer has the right (and not an obligation) to buy an asset or a seller to sell an asset at a predetermined price within a specified time.

-Owing to the fact that the cryptocurrency derivatives market is still in its raw stage, currently the public has only few derivatives.
-The most common derivatives of cryptocurrency are Bitcoin futures and options, because Bitcoin controls more than 50% of the total market capitalization of cryptocurrency, making it the most important and the most exchanged exchanged currency in the world.
+Owing to the fact that the cryptocurrency derivatives market is still in its raw stage, currently, the public has only a limited selection.
+The most common derivatives of cryptocurrency are Bitcoin futures and options, because Bitcoin controls more than 50% of the total market capitalization of cryptocurrency, making it the most important and the most exchanged cryptocurrency in the world.

 What are Bitcoins Options?